Pedrexus/blog.phvv.me/programming/python-switch-if-tree/en-us.md

         return "peeled 12 bananas"
 ```

 Now, whenever I want to add a new fruit, I just need to come to the bottom of this file and add my new _Fruit_ class subclassing `BaseFruitModel` and setting a fruit.
-It is even possible to automate the the `registry` key definition with `BaseFruitModel.registry[cls.__name__] = cls` if you want to.
+It is even possible to automate the the `registry` key definition by using the class name as key with `cls.__name__` if you want to.

 ```python
 class BaseRegistry():